torn-flight-club/flight-club-wiki/docs-public/governing-docs.md

   - **Second most needed**: 97%
   - **3 most common items**: 90%

-> Check which items are most needed before sending.
+> You can find out which items are most needed by checking NFS.
+This can change fast so its good to check before you send in your items.

 ### Xanax